 Feel free to sit with your feet folded over your thighs, if you like, but you can just as easily settle into a comfortable chair.
 You can even meditate while standing, walking (a moving meditation) or lying down.
 Just shut your eyes and focus on your breathing.

-2 You don't have to go it alone
+5. You don't have to go it alone.

-If you're learning how to meditate, there are many options available.
+If you're learning how to meditate, there are many (and I mean many) resources out there to help you develop a practice.
 There are numerous books by established teachers and plenty of YouTube demos — all of which are great for getting your toes wet.
 But frankly, nothing beats working directly with a live instructor, in real time.
-That's why THE WELL hosts daily guided meditations.
+That's why THE WELL frequently offers meditation classes.
 For extra support, you can also incorporate an app into your practice such as Calm, The Mindfulness App, Breethe or Stop, Breathe & Think.

-3 It doesn't take as long as you think
+6. It doesn't take as long as you think.

 - At the start or end of your day, trade 10 minutes of time-sucking social media for 10 minutes of meditation.